kurtguenther/fcolor/README.md

 # Notes

 If you load the page with http://localhost:9090/?testMode=true#, it'll load the images in the images/med directory.
+It should do this - http://www.youtube.com/watch?v=VUMJNdVCasY&feature=youtu.be .